phoenix2718/ds3_getting_and_cleaning_data/cookbook.md

 # Variables

 ## features
-The features of data that are gathered from subjects
+Features of data that are gathered from subjects
 * class : data.frame
 * dim : 561 x 2
 * features[,1] : ordered integers beginning with 1